Leandro-GomesSilva/JavaScript-Data-pagination-and-filtering/README.md

 # techdegree-javascript-project-2
- My 2nd project on the Full Stack JavaScript Techdegree.
+ My 2nd project on the Full Stack JavaScript Techdegree:
+ Data pagination and filtering.